What to Do If Your Wallet is Lost or Stolen

 prevent wallet theft with these tips

-Do not carry your Social Security card in your wallet.
-Store it someplace safe in your home.
-This can protect you from identity theft.
-Likewise, never ever store a list of passwords in your wallet.
-That’s just good common sense.
+Don’t carry your Social Security card in your wallet.
+Keep it safe at home.
+And never, ever store a list of passwords in there.

-Finally, never keep your house key in your wallet.
-Your address can be easily obtained on the internet, making it especially risky if your keys fall into the wrong hands.
-Keys belong on a key ring safely in your pocket or in a zipped compartment in your bag.
+Finally, never keep house keys in your wallet.
+Your address is easy to find online, making it risky if keys fall into the wrong hands.
+Keys belong on a keyring in your pocket or a zipped bag compartment.

-Hopefully, you will never have to experience a lost or stolen wallet.
-But if it does happen, know that there are things you can do and it doesn’t have to be a hassle.
-And if you get a Lemonade renters insurance policy, you’ll have the peace of mind of knowing that you’re covered for wallet theft, at home or anywhere in the world.
+Hopefully this never happens to you.
+But if it does, now you know what to do.
+And if you get Lemonade renters insurance, you’ll know you’re covered for wallet theft, whether you’re at home or anywhere in the world.

 Get Lemonade